Alec Soth on the serendipity of getting sidetracked

 Ames, Iowa.
 Alec Soth

-Alec Soth has just released a new book, A Pound of Pictures, which is a collection of photos made between 2018 and 2021 as he traveled across the US.
+Alec Soth has released a new book, A Pound of Pictures, which is a collection of photos made between 2018 and 2021 as he traveled across the US.
 The project was initially supposed to follow Abraham Lincoln’s funeral train.
-But the original plan derailed and it became something more personal.
+But the original derailed and it became something more personal.
 In the book, Soth says, “If the pictures in this book are about anything other than their shimmering surfaces, they are about the process of their own making.”

 In your latest project, A Pound of Pictures, you set out to follow the route of Abe Lincoln’s funeral train but got sidetracked.
 What happened?